 I couldn’t even fit all my counterpoints into one article, so I was pleased to see this rebuttal of the original piece from the New Hampshire Sustainable Energy Association, which raises important points about fossil-fuel subsidies, and regional electricity prices.

-Originally published in New Hampshire Business Review on
+Originally published in New Hampshire Business Review on June 26, 2018.
+Reprinted with permission.

 Hey fossil-fuel industry, where’s your proof?